-All students will complete an interndhip or externship in their program of study.
+All students (except Hospitality majors) will complete an externship in their program of study.
 This course is a full-time commitment of 14 consecutive weeks or 550 hours of applied full-time work experience at a single CIA-approved location.
 Kitchen and academic course work will prepare students to successfully execute their job functions, and the Center for Career and Academic Advising staff will provide students with the tools to successfully conduct a professional job search.
-Students have two preparation classes tha provide instruction on creating a résumé, doing career planning, building interview skills, conducting a job search, and other topics.
+Students will be registered for an Externship/Internship Orientation that will provide instruction on creating a résumé, doing career planning, building interview skills, conducting a job search, and other topics.
 Students will put these tools to use as they secure their own externship site.
 Before students enter their junior year, they have created a résumé, conducted a job search, successfully interviewed, and have been employed in the industry-valuable experiences that will be put to use throughout their careers.